 That's it!
 You've synced up the keywords between your images.

 As you sync your keywords, the two images don't have to be a perfect match.
-Sometimes it's easier to sync up the images with all keywords, then remove the ones that are unrelated.
+Sometimes it's easier to sync up the images with all the keywords, and then remove the ones that are unrelated.

 Learn more about syncing settings in the quick video below:

-4. Paint-On Keywords for Spot Updates
+4. Paint on Keywords for Spot Updates

 After you've invested time into keywording most of your library, you might still find that there are a few images that need a "touch-up" on metadata.
 In that case, I love to use the Painter tool.

 This range of tools is helpful for efficient keywording.
-Each of the tools has a place in your toolbelt, ranging from general (import keywords) to highly specific (like the Painter.)
+Each of the tools has a place in your toolbelt, ranging from general (import keywords) to highly specific (like the Painter).